vnijs/radiant/quant/app/regression.md

 Various additional outputs and options can be selected:

 * RMSE: Root Mean Squared Error (Prediction error)
-* Sum of Squares: The total variance in the dependent variable split into the variance explained by the model and the remainder
+* Sum of Squares: The total variance in the response variable split into the variance explained by the model and the remainder
 * VIF: Variance Inflation Factors and Rsq.
-These are measures of multi-collinearity for the independent variables
+These are measures of multi-collinearity for the explanatory variables
-* Standardized coefficients: Coefficients may be hard to compare of the independent variables are measured on different scales.
+* Standardized coefficients: Coefficients may be hard to compare of the explanatory variables are measured on different scales.
 By standardizing the data before estimation we can see which variables move-the-needle most
 * Step-wise: A data-mining approach to select the best fitting model

 ### Example 1: Catalog sales